 Step 8: Repeat Steps 3 – 7 Until You’re Successful

-The final step is just to repeat the process over and over again until you’ve achieved the level of success you’re looking for.
-You may have to complete 300 pieces of content before you make your goal, but this is business.
+The final step is to repeat the process over and over again until you’ve achieved the level of success you’re looking for.
+Of course, you may have to complete 300 pieces of content before making your goal, but this is business.